DirectSponsor/roflfaucet/SYNC_WORK_PROMPT.md

 **Use this prompt in a new window to avoid context problems**

-## Current Status
+## Current Status (Updated 2025-11-20)

 The cross-site sync system is **IMPLEMENTED AND DEPLOYED**.
+Balance detection on window focus/tab switches is **WORKING**.
+Minor issue: Balance not updating immediately after faucet claim (requires window switch to update).
 This document tracks where we are and what might still need work.

 ## Architecture Overview